unisonweb/website/src/compare-lang/unison-for-python-devs.md

 ```

-While two of these subclasses (`Roboduck` and `ToyDuck`) have an additional instance variable, the other simply inherits its behavior from its parent.
+While two of these subclasses (`Roboduck` and `ToyDuck`) have an additional instance variable, the other simply inherits its "quack-ing" behavior from its parent.

 ```python
 quack_twice(AnimalDuck())